jamesrogers10/polymer-rails-forms/README.md

 ##What's supported what's not

-So far the field types that are supported are:
+###So far the field types that are supported are:

-*string
-*password
-*hidden
-*textarea
-*email
-*url
-*integer
+* string
+* password
+* hidden
+* textarea
+* email
+* url
+* integer
-*date (uses pickaday.js)
+* date (uses pickaday.js)
-*location (uses google places API, which you'll have to include separately) *image (works, but CSS is messed up)
+* location (uses google places API, which you'll have to include separately)
-*checkbox
+* image (works, but CSS is messed up)
+* checkbox
-*json (limted, only basic objects are supported so far, not nested arrays and objects)
+* json (limted, only basic objects are supported so far, not nested arrays and objects)

-What's not supported
+###What's not supported

-*radio buttons
+* radio buttons
-*selects
-*ranges
+* selects
+* ranges
-*everything else
+* everything else

-Support for radio buttons
+Support for radio buttons, ranges (sliders), and selects will hopefully be coming shortly.
+Everything else, who knows.
+This is still a very early release.